wntjd9805/hetero-neurosim-search/README.md

 # hetero_neurosim_search
-Hetero_neurosim_search is a end-to-end design automation tool for neuromorphic architectures by incorporating heterogeneous tile/PE/SA sizes.
-For full details, please see our recent ICCAD 2023 paper
+Hetero_neurosim_search is an end-to-end design automation tool for neuromorphic architectures by incorporating heterogeneous tile/PE/SA sizes.
+For full details, please see our recent ICCAD 2023 paper.
 If you use this tool in your research, please cite :
 ## Pre-requisites